AndrewEllis93/Print-Tuning-Guide/README.md

 - The top two screws are easily reachable.
 - The bottom left screw can be reached by opening the filament latch fully and using a ball-end hex driver.

-I don't have a Mini Afterburner so I can't give an exact process for it.
-From what I understand, it now also has some slotted screw holes to allow for adjustment.
 ### Too Little Backlash:
 - Repeating Patterns in Extrusion
     - Adjusting backlash can help considerably with these issues, but is not always guaranteed to fix it.